Dress Shirt Color Psychology for Professional Men

 Gray

-Gray conveys logic and the ability to think analytically, which is great for strategic and data-driven roles.
+Gray conveys logic and analytical clarity, which is great for strategic and data-driven roles.

 But warm taupe and stone add the emotional warmth necessary for relational or pastoral settings, rendering these colors more versatile than cooler grays.